-Want to experience the Edinburgh Fringe?
+Want to experience the Edinburgh Fringe Festival?
 August is your only option.

 Hoping to swing by on a day trip before exploring the Highlands?
-April and May might be your best bet as the temperatures are warming up, the plants are starting to bloom and it’s one of the driest times of the year.
+April and May might be your best bet as the temperature is warming up and it’s one of the driest times of the year.

 Looking to enjoy Edinburgh’s amazing Christmas festival?
-Then August is your best option, although the festivities actually start the last week of November.
+Then December is your best option, although the festivities actually start the last week of November.

 Take a look at the next section if you want to plan your visit to Edinburgh based on the average weather conditions.

-Generally, the summers are warm and the winters are cold but there’s are certain times of the year that make the city a bit more agreeable than others.
+Generally, the summers are mildly warm and the winters are very cold, but there’s are certain times of the year that make the city a bit more agreeable than others.

-The depths of winter can be one of the loveliest times of the year when it’s crisp and bright but expect temperatures to hover around 1-degree c between the start of December and the end of January.
+The depths of winter can be one of the loveliest times of the year when it’s crisp and bright but expect temperatures to hover around 1 °C between the start of December and the end of January.

-From February the temperatures slowly rise so you’ll see an average low of 2 degrees c and highs of 14 degrees c until May.
-These months might be cooler than summer but they’re also drier with an average rainfall of 45mm per month compared to July and August which see a rather sodden 60mm.
+From February the temperatures slowly rise so you’ll see an average low of 2 °C and highs of 14 °C until May.
+These months might be cooler than summer but they’re also drier with an average rainfall of 45 mm per month compared to July and August which see a rather sodden 60 mm.

 By the way, I’ve written a Guide to the Best Things to do in Edinburgh on a Rainy Day that will help you when the inevitable drizzle sets in.

-Once summer hits the temperatures are quite pleasant with highs that range between 17 to 19 degrees c though there will inevitably the odd weird wether spike that’ll either see temperatures soar or plummet such as July 2019 that saw record temperatures of 30 degrees c.
+Once summer hits the temperatures are quite pleasant with highs that range between 17 and 19 °C although there will inevitably the odd weird weather spike that’ll either see temperatures soar or plummet – such as July 2019 that saw record temperatures of 30 °C.

-Autumn (September to November) enjoys warmer temperatures than the spring with a range falling between the 9 to 15-degree mark but it’s also the wettest season with a fairly miserable average 60 to 65mm of rain per month.
+Autumn (September to November) enjoys warmer temperatures than the spring with a range falling between 9 and 15 °C, but it’s also the wettest season with a fairly miserable average of 60 to 65 mm of rain per month.